 Some modern bell tents have the ability to zip off the floors.
 This is really handy for cleaning the tent and also gives you the ability to roll up the walls and get the air flowing on warmer days.
 Look for tents that use high quality zips (YKK) as any potential issues with zips can be expensive to fix.

 All tents should be made from flame-retardant fabric.
 Alarmingly, many aren’t.
 Even if you don’t have a campfire, accidents do happen.
 Make sure your bell tent is made with fabric that passes Australian or US fire regulations, so that if a fire occurs, you don’t find out the hard way that it’s been made with flammable materials.
+If you are planning on a hot tent set-up using a portable wood fire stove such as the Winnerwell Woodlander or Nomad Stove then please consider pairing it with a Homecamp Classic Bell tent – this tent has been treated correctly for fire retardancy and compatible with this kind of setup.

 Other bits and pieces